NarendranathChakraborty/MAD_LAB_EXP-7/README.md

-# Experiment 6: Routes and Consume API
+# Experiment 7: Navigation Drawer
-To develop multiple activities and navigate through routes for our Flutter application.
-During this experiment, we acquired knowledge about:
+To develop navigation drawer in the Flutter application.
+During this experiment, we acquired knowledge about Navigation Drawer.
-Navigate between activities using routes
-Pass data through routing
-Consume API